-COVID digest: South Korean PM Kim Boo-Kyum tests positive | DW | 03.03.2022
+COVID digest: South Korean PM Kim Boo-kyum tests positive | DW | 03.03.2022

 By the time half the participants had been fully vaccinated for at least six weeks, there had been 129 hospitalizations among J&J vaccine recipients versus 23 among the BioNTech-Pfizer group, the researchers reported in JAMA Network.

 Pfizer is expected to provide around 10 million courses of its COVID-19 antiviral treatment Paxlovid to low and middle-income countries this year.
-Health care NGO Global Fund confirmed this, and said the pharma company would increase shipments later if organizations involved show they are able to distribute the pills.
+Health care nongovernmental organization Global Fund confirmed this, and said the pharma company would increase shipments later if organizations involved show they are able to distribute the pills.

 tg/nm (AFP, AP, Reuters)